Publicly Engaged Design

 Ultimately, this initiative hopes to gather together the potent synergy around publicly engaged design in a research agenda, which collects and analyzes best practices, past and present, as a means of developing innovative strategies for engagement.

-CoPED is chaired by Sekou Cooke, assistant professor in the School of Architecture at Syracuse University.
+CoPED is co-chaired by Sekou Cooke, Assistant Professor in the School of Architecture at Syracuse University, and Brett Snyder, Associate Professor of Design at Syracuse University.